hackclub/hackclub/workshops/geometric_pattern/README.md

 }
 ```

-**Run** to see the udpated website.
+**Run** to see the updated website.
 It might also be helpful to open up the external preview:

 ![](img/preview.gif)